lapets/bitlist/README.rst

 Purpose
 -------
-This library allows programmers to work with a native representation of bit vectors within Python.
+This library allows programmers to work with bit vectors using a pure-Python data structure.
+Its design prioritizes interoperability with built-in Python classes and operators.

 Installation and Usage
 ----------------------